Start Here, Go Anywhere!

 The Transfer Center is the place to get information on making the transition from Associate's degree studies at Cincinnati State to a Bachelor's degree.
 Here students can meet with representatives from area colleges and universities, get information about transfer events, and learn more about articulation agreements with our partner institutions.

-Location: Room 105, ATLC Building (Clifton Campus).
-Located near the cafeteria.
+Temporary Location: Room 168, Main Building (Clifton Campus).
+Located near the Library

 - Phone: (513) 569-1884